Augussst/reddit_bot/README.md

-In this repository you can find the Reddit (and original) version of the Bobby B Bot.
+# Dr. Gregory House Bot for Reddit

+Forked and modified from [Bobby B Bot](https://github.com/bobby-b-bot).

 ## How to use it

 Simply write one of the [keywords](https://github.com/bobby-b-bot/utils/blob/master/triggers.json) (usually variations of the bot's name) in a comment in the [subreddits](subs.json) the bot is listening on, and the bot will reply with a random quote.

-* Only listens on mentioned subreddits to avoid spamming other subs.
+- Only listens on mentioned subreddits to avoid spamming other subs.
-* Always follow and comply with Reddit bot rules and best practices: [bottiquette](https://www.reddit.com/r/Bottiquette/wiki/bottiquette)
+- Always follow and comply with Reddit bot rules and best practices: [bottiquette](https://www.reddit.com/r/Bottiquette/wiki/bottiquette)

 ## How to install